-Additionally, Xiao-I is subject to certain legal and operational risks associated with the operations of the PRC operating entities in China.
-PRC laws and regulations governing the PRC operating entities' current business operations are sometimes vague and uncertain, and therefore, these risks may result in a material change in the PRC operating entities' operations, significant depreciation of the value of Xiao-I's ADSs, or a complete hindrance of its ability to offer or continue to offer its securities to investors.
+Additionally, we are subject to certain legal and operational risks associated with the VIE's operations in China.
+PRC laws and regulations governing our current business operations are sometimes vague and uncertain, and therefore, these risks may result in a material change in the VIE's operations, significant depreciation of the value of our ADSs, or a complete hindrance of our ability to offer or continue to offer our securities to investors.
 Recently, the PRC government initiated a series of regulatory actions and statements to regulate business operations in China with little advance notice, including cracking down on illegal activities in the securities market, enhancing supervision over China-based companies listed overseas using a variable interest entity structure, adopting new measures to extend the scope of cybersecurity reviews and expanding the efforts in anti-monopoly enforcement.
-It is highly uncertain what the potential impact such modified or new laws and regulations will have on the daily business operations of Xiao-I's subsidiaries and the PRC operating entities, Xiao-I's ability to accept foreign investments, and Xiao-I's listing on a U.S. stock exchange.
-The Standing Committee of the National People's Congress (the "SCNPC") or PRC regulatory authorities may in the future promulgate laws, regulations, or implement rules that require the Company, its subsidiaries, or the PRC operating entities to obtain regulatory approval from Chinese authorities before listing in the U.S. In other words, although the Company is currently not required to obtain permission from any of the PRC federal or local government to obtain such permission and has not received any denial to list on the U.S. exchange, its operations could be adversely affected, directly or indirectly; its ability to offer, or continue to offer, securities to investors would be potentially hindered and the value of its securities might significantly decline or be worthless, by existing or future laws and regulations relating to its business or industry or by intervene or interruption by PRC governmental authorities, if the Company, or its subsidiaries or the PRC operating entities (i) do not receive or maintain such permissions or approvals, (ii) inadvertently conclude that such permissions or approvals are not required, (iii) applicable laws, regulations, or interpretations change and the Company, or its subsidiaries or the PRC operating entities are required to obtain such permissions or approvals in the future, or (iv) any intervention or interruption by PRC governmental with little advance notice.
+It is highly uncertain what the potential impact such modified or new laws and regulations will have on the daily business operations of our subsidiaries and the VIE, our ability to accept foreign investments, and our listing on a U.S. stock exchange.
+The Standing Committee of the National People's Congress (the "SCNPC") or PRC regulatory authorities may in the future promulgate laws, regulations, or implement rules that require us, our subsidiaries, or the VIE to obtain regulatory approval from Chinese authorities before listing in the U.S. In other words, although the Company is currently not required to obtain permission from any of the PRC federal or local government to obtain such permission and has not received any denial to list on the U.S. exchange, our operations could be adversely affected, directly or indirectly; our ability to offer, or continue to offer, securities to investors would be potentially hindered and the value of our securities might significantly decline or be worthless, by existing or future laws and regulations relating to its business or industry or by intervene or interruption by PRC governmental authorities, if the Company, or its subsidiaries or the VIE or the VIE's subsidiaries (i) do not receive or maintain such permissions or approvals, (ii) inadvertently conclude that such permissions or approvals are not required, (iii) applicable laws, regulations, or interpretations change and the Company, or its subsidiaries or the VIE's subsidiaries are required to obtain such permissions or approvals in the future, or (iv) any intervention or interruption by PRC governmental with little advance

-The PRC operating entities generated approximately 2.3% and 11.7% of their revenues from Hong Kong in fiscal year 2021 and 2020, respectively.
+We generated approximately 2.3% and 11.7% of our revenues from Hong Kong in fiscal year 2021 and 2020, respectively.
 Hong Kong is a special administrative region of the PRC and the basic policies of the PRC regarding Hong Kong are reflected in the Basic Law, namely, Hong Kong's constitutional document, which provides Hong Kong with a high degree of autonomy and executive, legislative and independent judicial powers, including that of final adjudication under the principle of "one country, two systems".
-Xiao-I cannot assure you that there will not be any changes in the economic, political and legal environment in Hong Kong.
-Xiao-I may be subject to uncertainty about any future actions of the PRC government and is possible that most of the legal and operational risks associated with operating in the PRC may also apply to the PRC operating entities' operations in Hong Kong in the future.
-The PRC government may intervene or influence the PRC operating entities' current and future operations in Hong Kong at any time and exert more influence over the manner in which the PRC operating entities must conduct their business activities.
-Such government actions, if and when they occur, could result in a material change in their operations in Hong Kong.
+We cannot assure you that there will not be any changes in the economic, political and legal environment in Hong Kong.
+We may be subject to uncertainty about any future actions of the PRC government and is possible that most of the legal and operational risks associated with operating in the PRC may also apply to our operations in Hong Kong in the future.
+The PRC government may intervene or influence our current and future operations in Hong Kong at any time and exert more influence over the manner in which we must conduct our business activities.
+Such government actions, if and when they occur, could result in a material change in our operations in Hong Kong.